 - Materials definition - 1.1.
 The material under consideration shall be defined by a materials specification the specification can be a nationally-recognized standard or a company-defined specification.
 The materials specification shall include requirements for the following: - 1.1.1. allowable compositional ranges; - 1.1.2. specified minimum tensile yield strength, Sy; - 1.1.3. specified minimum tensile strength, Su; - 1.1.4. specified minimum tensile elongation, El. - 1.2.
 The material should be tested in the final product form whenever possible, or with a nominally equivalent microstructure. - 1.3.
 Either the materials manufacturer's certification or equivalent testing performed in air at room temperature may be used to verify that the material meets the specification.
-The measured tensile strength is denoted S\ (average value from at least two tests at room temperature in air or from the mill certification) and is used to define the maximum stress for fatigue testing - 1.4.
+The measured tensile strength is denoted S (average value from at least two tests at room temperature in air or from the mill certification) and is used to define the maximum stress for fatigue testing. - 1.4.
 Welds and metallurgically-bonded materials - 1.4.1.
-When materials are welded (or metallurgically-bonded) and the joint is exposed to hydrogen gas, weld specimens shall be tested in conjunction with the base materials for hydrogen compatibility. - 1.4.2.
+When materials are welded (or metallurgically-bonded) and the joint is exposed to hydrogen gas, weld specimens shall be tested in conjunction with the base materials.
+However, the specified minimum tensile properties of the weld specimens may be different than the base materials. - 1.4.2.
 Welds and metallurgically-bonded materials shall be defined by a welding procedure specification (WPS) that defines the joining procedure as well as the composition and specified minimum tensile requirements (Sy, Su and El) of the joined structure (e.g., weld metal). - 1.4.3.
 Test specimens should be extracted from the joined structure whenever possible.
 Representative joints can be prepared, if test specimens cannot be extracted from the joined structure. - 1.4.4.
 Weld test specimens shall be measured in gaseous hydrogen and shall satisfy the requirements of the WPS as well as the fatigue life requirements in section 3.2.

 JAMA/JARI)Welds are not studied in Japan.
 The use of welding structures has not been permitted for the high pressure containers in Japanese regulations.
-However in the GTR, we expect a detailed discussion. (e.g., detailed definition of specimen, evaluation methods for heat affected zone (HAZ), any inspections).
+However in the GTR, we expect a detailed discussion. (e.g, detailed definition of specimen, evaluation methods for heat affected zone (HAZ), any inspections).
 CS reply: definition of welds becomes very complicated.
 I propose either keeping vague or disallow welds.
 Alternative/additional proposal ideas and language are welcome.

 September 2018: general interest for allowing welds; however, section 1.4 is generally viewed as inadequate.
 No clear ideas to add requirements to make acceptable.
-With additional discussion, generic language is regarded as acceptable by most parties in view that this is not a design standard.